madhura276/multi-agent-hyperlocal-catalog-ops/BLOG.md

 - pricing reliability
 - fulfillment

+In real operations, this work is not handled by one perfect operator.
+It is distributed across multiple roles such as catalog curators, deduplication specialists, pricing reviewers, and final approvers.

-The core question behind this environment is: can LLM agents learn to coordinate safely in a structured operational workflow instead of acting like a single generic assistant?
+The core question behind this benchmark is: **can LLM agents learn to coordinate safely in a structured operational workflow instead of behaving like a single generic assistant?**

 ## Environment

 The environment is built using OpenEnv and deployed as a Hugging Face Space.

 Each episode is a multi-agent inventory curation batch.
-The environment contains four specialized agents:
+The system is designed around four specialized agents:

-- `curation_agent` for title, size, and category cleanup
+- `curation_agent`
+  Cleans titles, standardizes size and unit information, and assigns categories.

-- `dedupe_agent` for duplicate detection and merge proposals
+- `dedupe_agent`
+  Identifies duplicate records and proposes safe merges where appropriate.

-- `pricing_agent` for price anomaly checks
+- `pricing_agent`
+  Detects obvious pricing anomalies and proposes corrected values.

-- `oversight_agent` for approving, rejecting, or escalating proposals
+- `oversight_agent`
+  Reviews proposed actions and decides whether to approve, reject, or escalate them before shared state changes are applied.

-The first three agents generate proposals.
-The `oversight_agent` reviews those proposals before shared state changes are applied.
+The first three agents propose actions.
+The `oversight_agent` controls whether those actions are allowed to affect the shared catalog state.
+This makes the environment not only collaborative, but also explicitly safety-aware.

-This creates a workflow where the model must do more than produce fluent text.
+As a result, the model must do more than generate fluent text.
 It must:
-- act in steps
+- act step by step
 - coordinate across roles
 - handle ambiguity
 - avoid unsafe decisions